 - Increased chances of harmful rot in your terrarium.

-This is where charcoal (allegedly) helps.
+This is where charcoal comes in.

-From horticultural charcoal and aquarium filter pellets, to chunky BBQ charcoal – I’ve seen all kinds being recommended online.
+From horticultural charcoal and aquarium filter pellets to chunky BBQ charcoal – I’ve seen all kinds being recommended online.

-Otherwise known as “activated carbon”, activated charcoal is a type of charcoal that’s been treated at very high temperatures.
+Otherwise known as “activated carbon,” activated charcoal is a type of charcoal that’s been treated at very high temperatures.

-“A type of charcoal that’s processed to make it more porous.
-This porous texture is what distinguishes it from other types of charcoals, including the type used for barbecuing.”Healthline
+Healthline defines activated charcoal as “A type of charcoal that’s processed to make it more porous.
+This porous texture is what distinguishes it from other types of charcoals, including the type used for barbecuing.”

 This distinction is important.